Unified Camera Positional Encoding for Controlled Video Generation: Dataset Construction

 \paragraph{UCM Video Captioning.} To provide descriptive captions for each synthesized video for text-to-video training, we adapt vLLM model~\cite{bai2025qwen2} with a simple prompt: \begin{PromptBox} You are a helpful video captioning assistant.
 Please describe this video in detail. \end{PromptBox}

 \paragraph{} In total, we generate approximately \(48\mathrm{k}\) 81-frames video clips at a resolution of \(480 \times 832\) and \(16~\mathrm{fps}\).
+The entire generation process takes approximately 3 days on a single A800 GPU node.
 For evaluation, we match the official test split of CameraBench with the rest of 360° videos and enforce stricter diversity constraints, resulting in \(272\) test clips.
 We note that while our dataset is synthesized with UCM, our UCPE representation is compatible with other camera models, as it encodes rays in a model-agnostic manner.